Jahbas/Liquid-Music/releases/v1.0.0/source-code/README.md

 - **Persistent Storage**: All playlists and settings are saved locally and restored on reload
 - **Theme System**: Switch between Dark, Light, Purple, and Blue themes
 - **Performance Mode**: Disable animations for better performance on low-end devices
-- **Discord Integration**: Join our community server for support and updates
 - **Advanced Controls**: Play, pause, skip, shuffle, repeat modes
 - **Smooth Volume Control**: Real-time volume adjustment with drag support
 - **Progress Bar**: Interactive progress bar with time display and seeking